vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/5.2/compliance-kit/README.md

 ## Intended Audience
 The audience for the VCF 5.2 Compliance Kit is VMware Cloud Foundation customers running version 5.2 of VCF.
 It is not intended for use on other platforms or versions.

-There are many engineered data center & hybrid cloud infrastructure products that also work with and host VCF deployments, like Dell EMC VxRail.
-If this is how you consume VCF you should check with those products’ support for guidance on security first, before implementing these ideas.
-Some of the Compliance Kit’s recommendations are likely to be safe to implement, but others may interfere with operations of those solutions.
-The vendors of those solutions will be able to provide guidance.
+Engineered infrastructure products such as Dell EMC VxRail also host VCF deployments.
+If you run VCF on one of these products, check with that vendor's support before you implement the Kit's recommendations.
+Some are likely to be safe to implement, but others may interfere with those products' operations; the vendor can advise.

 ## Download
 The [VMware Cloud Foundation documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vcf-5-2-and-earlier/5-2/introducing-security-and-compliance-for-vmware-cloud-foundation-5-2.html) hosts the primary copy of the compliance guidance.
 The audit guides and workbook artifacts are available as a download from this repository.